-I'm Colin Morris, aka Professor von Explaino.
-This site contains little web-widgets I've built over the years along with documenting some of my explorations of the steampunk genre.
+I'm Colin Morris, this site contains little web-widgets I've built over the years along with documenting some of my explorations into the steampunk genre.

-For the code-savvy: I server-side code in PHP and web front end prefer Foundation.
+For the code-savvy: I write server-side code in PHP and web front end, I've started to avoid frameworks by using the new CSS/JS capabilities native to browsers.
 I'm very keen on the Behat implementation of Gherkin for user-testing and am happy to chat about my efforts.
-I have very little on github, I need to fix that.
 I'm also participating as much as I can in the IndieWeb, an excellent initiative for owning your own content.

-For the steampunk afficionado: I'm of the steampulp persuasion, a member of R.O.S.E.A, S.T.E.A.M and the Steampunk Ghostbusters and a middling tinkerer.
+For the steampunk enthusiast: I'm of the Steampulp persuasion, a middling tinkerer, and a member of R.O.S.E.A., S.T.E.A.M and the Steampunk Ghostbusters.

 I've written a tongue-in-cheek book called "Code of the Coder", which gives those who call themselves Code Ninja or CSS Samurai a list of disciplines and virtues from Togakure-ryū Ninjutsu and Bushido Samurai.
 I've also have a role in a podcast called "Copperheart", it's written by author Michael J Rigg.

 You can find me elsewhere on Github, Mastodon,

 People claim to be Code Ninja or CSS Samurai, but how many of them follow a code?
 How many of them practice daily katas to stay in the best shape?
 This book foolishly applies the Seven Virtues of Bushido and the Eighteen Disciplines of Togekure-ryū Ninjutsu to the art of coding, and mistakenly finds some wisdom along the way.